danielgrigorov/developer-excercise/README.md

 # ShoppingTill
-Assignment from Cloudruid regarding a Software Engineer position
+Assignment from Cloudruid regarding a Software Developer position